 Once you’ve got your ideal buyer’s interests and pain points, it boils down to including the most compelling features of your product in the description.
 Let’s you’re selling travelling backpacks to people who like to go on adventurous outings in the wild.
 You need to tap into this specific detail in your product description.

 Talking to your audience about product features alone will not leave a strong impact on someone’s buying decision.
 Your features need to be complemented by practical benefits.

 Most eCommerce platforms make the same mistake of highlighting product features to an unnecessary extent while letting product benefits take a second seat.
 Simply put, your customers don’t care too much about your product features.
 They want to know how a product can bring about a change in their lives.

 No praise for guessing which product description grabbed people’s attention.
-Benefits of a product are what makes it click.
-If you have ever noticed the big brands, you will see how they use features/results combination to drive maximum engagement.
+The benefits of a product are what makes it click.
+If you have ever noticed the big brands, you will see how they use features/results combinations to drive maximum engagement.

 Here’s a fact that will probably never change:

 People, in general, have a short attention span and they don’t read everything you write in a product description.
 They would much rather just scan through the whole text.
 This is why you need to tailor the content to make it more scannable and reader-friendly for visitors.
 Always highlight the product features/benefits.